• Home

 KC Clay Guild hosts three Artists in Residence.
 The Artists in Residence are provided with studios, materials, and a monthly stipend.
 In exchange, the Artists in Residence provide new prospectives to the KCCG community in addition to serving 12 hours per week in the studio.

-Click here to download a copy of the AIR Handbook and Application (PDF)
+Click here to download a copy of the AiR Handbook and Application (PDF)

 Current Artists in Residence: